Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 - Comprehensive unit and integration testing using Jest and Pytest
 - Maintaining a test coverage threshold of 90%
-- Performance benchmarking for linting speed and memory usage
+- Performance benchmarking for processing speed and memory usage
 - Regular review and updates to the specification based on community feedback

 ## Deployment and Operations